grafana/grafana-ci-otel-collector/receiver/dronereceiver/README.md

 ## Configuration

 > [!TIP]
-> The following configuration should work OOTB with the docker compose file provided.
+> The following configuration should work OOTB with the Docker compose file provided.

 ```yaml
 receivers: